microsoft/onnxruntime/docs/reference/ort-model-format.md

 ## What is the ORT format?

 The ORT format is the format supported by reduced size ONNX Runtime builds.
-Such builds may be more appropriate for use in binary size-constrained environments such as mobile and web applications.
+Reduced size builds may be more appropriate for use in size-constrained environments such as mobile and web applications.

 Both ORT format models and ONNX models are supported by a full ONNX Runtime build.